WalletConnect/walletconnect-specs/relay/relay-server.md

 This document aims to create the JsonRpc contract between a client and a server.

-## Definition
+## Definitions

 The message policy is a set of actions that have to be taken by involved parties without decrypting a message.<br>
-One can create a new policy by providing an unique set of parameters and assigning an unique id to it.<br>
+One can create a new policy by providing an unique TTL value.<br>
+The TTL value equals the message policy.<br>
-The number of policies is unlimited.
+The number of policies is unlimited.<br>
 Any policy is protocol agnostic.

-## Parameters

-The message policy is defined by the list of parameters, which describe the way of handling a given message.

 * **TTL** - defines a message storage duration on server-side in **seconds**. **(0 - forever, -1 - no caching)**
 * **User prompt** - a flag that says whether a server should send a push to a client **(true/false)**